Charlie Chaplin: Background and childhood hardship

-Charles Spencer Chaplin Jr. was born on 16 April 1889 to Hannah Chaplin (née Hill) and Charles Chaplin Sr. His paternal grandmother came from the Smith family, who belonged to Romani people.
+Charles Spencer Chaplin Jr. was born in London on 16 April 1889 to Hannah Chaplin (née Hill) and Charles Chaplin Sr. His paternal grandmother came from the Smith family, who belonged to Romani people.

 There is no official record of his birth, although Chaplin believed he was born at East Street, Walworth, in South London.

 His parents had married four years previously, at which time Charles Sr. became the legal guardian of Hannah's first son, Sydney John Hill.
 At the time of his birth, Chaplin's parents were both music hall entertainers.

 Hannah, the daughter of a shoemaker, had a brief and unsuccessful career under the stage name Lily Harley, while Charles Sr., a butcher's son, was a popular singer.
 Although they never divorced, Chaplin's parents were estranged by around 1891.

 The following year, Hannah gave birth to a third son, George Wheeler Dryden, fathered by the music hall entertainer Leo Dryden.
 The child was taken by Dryden at six months old, and did not re-enter Chaplin's life for thirty years.

 Chaplin's childhood was fraught with poverty and hardship, making his eventual trajectory "the most dramatic of all the rags to riches stories ever told" according to his authorised biographer David Robinson.

 Chaplin's early years were spent with his mother and brother Sydney in the London district of Kennington.
 Hannah had no means of income, other than occasional nursing and dressmaking, and Chaplin Sr. provided no financial support.
 As the situation deteriorated, Chaplin was sent to Lambeth Workhouse when he was seven years old.
 The council housed him at the Central London District School for paupers, which Chaplin remembered as "a forlorn existence".
-He was briefly reunited with his mother 18 months later, before Hannah was forced to readmit her family to the workhouse in July 1898.
+He was briefly reunited with his mother 18 months later, but Hannah was forced to readmit her family to the workhouse in July 1898.
 The boys were promptly sent to Norwood Schools, another institution for destitute children.